syncfusion-content/blazor-docs/blazor/document-editor/how-to/disable-optimized-text-measuring.md

 # Disable optimized text measuring in Blazor DocumentEditor component

 Starting from v19.3.0.x, the accuracy of text size measurements in Document editor is improved such as to match Microsoft Word pagination for most Word documents.
-This improvement is included as default behavior along with an optional API `enableOptimizedTextMeasuring` in Document editor settings.
+This improvement is included as default behavior along with an optional API `EnableOptimizedTextMeasuring` in Document editor settings.

 If you want the [`Blazor Word Processor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) component (a.k.a Document Editor) component to retain the document pagination (display page-by-page) behavior like v19.2.0.x and older versions.
 Then you can disable this optimized text measuring improvement, by setting `false` to [`EnableOptimizedTextMeasuring`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DocumentEditor.DocumentEditorSettingsModel.html#Syncfusion_Blazor_DocumentEditor_DocumentEditorSettingsModel_EnableOptimizedTextMeasuring) property of  Blazor Document Editor component.